pagkly/Zed/Investopedia3/What Is a Negative Bond Yield.md

 ### Asset Allocation and Pledged Assets

-Many [hedge funds](https://www.investopedia.com/terms/h/hedgefund.asp) and investment firms that manage [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp) must meet certain requirements, including [asset allocation](https://www.investopedia.com/terms/a/assetallocation.asp).
+Many [[hedge funds]](https://www.investopedia.com/terms/h/hedgefund.asp) and investment firms that manage [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp) must meet certain requirements, including [[asset allocation]](https://www.investopedia.com/terms/a/assetallocation.asp).
 Asset allocation means that the investments within the fund must have a portion allocated to bonds to help create a diverse portfolio.

-Allocating a portion of a portfolio to bonds is designed to reduce or [hedge](https://www.investopedia.com/terms/h/hedge.asp) the risk of loss from other investments, such as equities.
+Allocating a portion of a portfolio to bonds is designed to reduce or [[hedge]](https://www.investopedia.com/terms/h/hedge.asp) the risk of loss from other investments, such as equities.
 As a result, these funds must own bonds, even if the financial return is negative.

 Bonds are often used to pledge as collateral for financing and as a result, need to be held regardless of their price or yield.

 ### Currency Gain and Deflation Risk

 Some investors believe they can still make money even with negative yields.
-For example, foreign investors might believe the currency's [exchange rate](https://www.investopedia.com/terms/e/exchangerate.asp) will rise, which would offset the negative bond yield.
+For example, foreign investors might believe the currency's [[exchange rate]](https://www.investopedia.com/terms/e/exchangerate.asp) will rise, which would offset the negative bond yield.

 In other words, a foreign investor would convert their investment to a country's currency when buying the government bond and convert the currency back to the investor's local currency when selling the bond.
 The investor would have a gain or loss merely from the currency exchange fluctuation, irrespective of the yield and price of the bond investment.

-Domestically, investors might expect a period of [deflation](https://www.investopedia.com/terms/d/deflation.asp), or lower prices in the economy, which would allow them to make money by using their savings to buy more goods and services.
+Domestically, investors might expect a period of [[deflation]](https://www.investopedia.com/terms/d/deflation.asp), or lower prices in the economy, which would allow them to make money by using their savings to buy more goods and services.

 ### Safe Haven Assets

 Investors might also be interested in negative bond yields if the loss is less than it would be with another investment.
-In times of economic uncertainty, many investors rush to buy bonds because they're considered [safe-haven investments](https://www.investopedia.com/terms/s/safe-haven.asp).
+In times of economic uncertainty, many investors rush to buy bonds because they're considered [[safe-haven investments]](https://www.investopedia.com/terms/s/safe-haven.asp).
 These purchases are called the flight-to-safety-trade in the bond market.

 During such a time, investors might accept a negative-yielding bond because the negative yield might be far less of a loss than a potential double-digit percentage loss in the equity markets.
-For example, [Japanese Government Bonds (JGB)](https://www.investopedia.com/terms/j/jgb.asp) are popular safe-haven assets for international investors and have, at times, paid a negative yield.
+For example, [[Japanese Government Bonds (JGB)]](https://www.investopedia.com/terms/j/jgb.asp) are popular safe-haven assets for international investors and have, at times, paid a negative yield.

 ## Example of a Negative Bond Yield